ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - FakeInventory now provides a blacklist for modded items to use.
 - Fixed some potential NullReferenceExceptions caused by using the `?.` operator on Unity objects.
 - Fixed TILER2-managed Lunar equipments having the wrong color on some highlights/outlines.

-**2.2.2**

-- Made FakeInventory more compatible with BetterUI and other item sorting mods.